 I haven’t performed a séance in so long but to be honest, I feel the need to know about Leann and everything has happened so fast and I haven’t had the time to focus on her but myself.
 That idea of contacting her is becoming more frequent and who knows if it’s my subconscious just telling me to keep an eye on her, I still think she might be somewhere reachable at least for someone like me.

-After several weeks overthinking, I set up my house for what I have feared the most.
+After a couple of days overthinking, I set up my house for what I have feared the most.
 I have dealt with the demons before but knowing about Leann now is something that will hurt me and unsettle me; however, it might provide me the answers I’m looking for not only about her but my enemies as well, their plans and hopefully I could counter back their future attacks and manipulations disguised as help.

 I think this time things will be different; I have Jeremy’s head and that will definitely attract energies I don’t want to attract but I’m willing to try as I always do.